This post may contain affiliate links. Please read our disclosure policy.

 • Mixed Berries: I use a combination of fresh blueberries, blackberries, raspberries and strawberries.

-• Lemons: Lemon juice heightens the flavors of the berries and brightens the whole dish!
+• Lemons: Just as in my favorite recipe for mixed berry jam, lemon juice heightens the flavors of the berries and brightens the whole dish!
 It also tempers some of the sweetness.

 • Sugar: I use plain granulated sugar and adjust the amount to the sweetness of the berries.